-Multiple online gaming companies have come under fire from Washington state officials in the US regarding some of their online games.
+Multiple online gaming companies have come under fire from Washington state officials in the US regarding some of their online casino games.
 State officials have deemed the games offered by the four companies: Huuuge Games, DoubleDown Interactive, High 5 Games and Playtika, as forms of illegal gambling under to Washington state law.

 This new string of lawsuits follows a recent federal appeals court ruling that found another online gaming company, Big Fish Games, to be in violation of Washington state law over the company’s offering of “free-to-play” games.